Slow Down: The Future Is Already Here

 After all, nature just is.
 It is only ever objectively achieving equilibrium in an incredibly complex and dynamic system.
 That’s all.
 And that observation alone can be too much for many people to bear.

-The ultimate ‘climate action’ is to stop reproducing, to actively decide not to bring children into an increasingly tempestuous world that cannot be fixed.
+The ultimate ‘climate action’ is to stop reproducing and actively decide not to bring children into an increasingly tempestuous world that cannot be fixed.
 Such is our hubris that even that notion is seen as controversial when it’s actually just a simple, objective fact.

 Next, we must realise that life isn’t all about us.
 We are a part of life, not apart from it.